codemation/pyql-rest/README.md

 Standalone instances require a PYQL username / password used for authenticating the API requests & administering REST endpoint
 - PYQL_USER - user which will administer pyql rest endpoint or simply access rest endpoint data
 - PYQL_PASSWORD - password for PYQL_USER
+- PYQL_TYPE - default is K8s, use PYQL_TYPE=STANDALONE for standalone instances

 ### Quick Start - Standalone - MYSQL